valhalla/valhalla-docs/add-routing-to-a-map.md

 In this walkthrough, you will be planning a family vacation [vacation](https://en.wikipedia.org/wiki/National_Lampoon%27s_Vacation) for travel by car from your home of Chicago, Illinois to visit a popular theme park in Anaheim, California.
 In your code, you will enter the start and end points of your trip and Valhalla will calculate the route.

 To complete the tutorial, you should have some familiarity with HTML and JavaScript, although all the source code is provided.
 You will need a [free API key](https://mapzen.com/developers) to use Valhalla, which requires a GitHub account for authorization.
-You can use any text editor and operating system, but must maintain an Internet connection to complete the tutorial.
+You can use any text editor and operating system, but must maintain an Internet connection while you are working.
 The tutorial should take about an hour to complete.

 The map also uses other Mapzen technology, including the [vector tile service](https://mapzen.com/projects/vector-tiles/) and the [Tangram graphics engine](https://mapzen.com/projects/tangram) to draw the features on the map.